 - Food & Drink

-Each main topic categories contains multiple sub-topics so that you can easily narrow down targeting and find most popular content.
+Each main topic category contains multiple sub-topics so that you can easily narrow down targeting and find the most popular content.

-If you want something specific to be organized in your ContentStudio Content Discovery dashboard, creating “custom topics” is the best way for it.
+If you want something specific to be organized in your ContentStudio Content Discovery dashboard, creating “custom topics” is the best way.

 Here are a few custom topics I’ve created for my reading and content publishing.